-With boundless beauty, Silver Falls State Park is one of the top day trips from Portland to experience Oregon’s special beauty.
-Take your pick from activities such as mountain biking, waterfall gazing, guided horseback rides or playing in the park.
+Silver Falls State Park is one of the top day trips from Portland to experience Oregon’s special beauty.
+Take your pick from activities such as mountain biking, waterfall gazing, guided horseback rides, or playing in the park.

 Pack a picnic and enjoy the day barbequing on the lawn areas along with the charming creaks.
 With all of this outdoor space, your kids and dogs would love a visit to the park.

-Book a hike and wine tour for a fun day outdoors in this recreational park.
+Book a hiking and wine tour for a fun day outdoors in this recreational park.